newatoms/beta/_private/pitches/stby.md

 ### Method

 We describe how impact full conclusions and insights drawn from the research of best practices can be, and show the physical changes that came from these conclusions.
-For example: The story behind the unique way of signage at Schiphol airport.

 ### Outcome